prattapong/Personalized-Running-Posture-Analysis-feedback-for-injuries-prevention-using-MediaPipe/README.md

 - Extract body landmarks using MediaPipe
 - Calculate biomechanical metrics like joint angles, trunk lean, stride width, and arm swing
 - Detect and segment gait cycles (Initial Contact, Mid Stance, Swing Phase, Toe Off)
-- Normalize and compare motion with elite runners using Cosine Similarity, Dynamic Time Warping (DTW), and a trained Autoencoder
+- Normalize and compare motion with elite runners using Cosine Similarity, Statistic Deviation, Dynamic Time Warping (DTW), and a trained Autoencoder
 - Generate phase-specific natural language feedback using OpenAI’s GPT tailored to each runner's movement profile

 This tool helps runners self-assess their form and receive actionable insights using just a single video and modern AI techniques.